Zannark/SoupDiscordBot/README.md

 1) Download or clone the bot
 2) Run Install.bat
 3) Follow instructions in command prompt
+4) Place an image into the Data folder and rename it to "Casuals.png".

 Providing that nothing went wrong the bot should be useable.